MichelaPozzi/2025-topic-03-group-04/README.md

     -   A small W value suggests that most differences go in the same direction (e.g., treatment Control is almost always higher than RNase), which indicates a significant difference

-    -   The test statistic W measures how consistently one condition tends to produce higher or lower values than the other.
-A small W value suggests that most differences go in the same direction (e.g., treatment Control is almost always higher than RNase), which indicates a significant difference

 ### **🤖Logistic Model**

 A logistic regression model is trained using reference proteins to predict the probability of